-You can say something simple like "Alexa, what’s the time?" as well as more advanced stuff such as "Alexa, turn on the lights in the kitchen" – the latter if you have set up a compatible product.
+Every one of these devices is for indoor home use and responds to voice commands when connected to Wi-Fi.
+You can say something simple like "Alexa, what’s the time?" as well as more advanced commands such as "Alexa, turn on the lights in the kitchen", which requires you to have compatible smart lights, or a smart switch / plug.

-Best Amazon Echo 2020
+Best Amazon Echo 2021

 1. Amazon Echo Studio

 This is the Amazon Echo to buy if you care about sound quality.
-You still need to subscribe to a music streaming service that offers 'HD' music and, not coincidentaly, Amazon's own is the current one to go for.
+You still need to subscribe to a music streaming service that offers 'HD' music and, not coincidentally, Amazon's own is the current one to go for.

 The Studio doesn't only do hi-res audio: it also supports so-called 3D audio.
 Currently it can play Dolby Atmos and Sony 360 Reality Audio, which can be both music and video soundtracks.

 Best of all, it's way cheaper than rivals from Apple and Google.
 It also sounds even better when paired with the Echo Sub, but do be warned that the sub only works with streamed music, not via Bluetooth from your phone.

 Read our full Amazon Echo Studio review

 It’s a lot more expensive than the 5- and 8-inch Echo Show smart displays, but the Echo Show 10 largely justifies its cost with a good quality sound and its ability to follow you around the room.